vmware-archive/dispatch/docs/_specs/language-support/language-support.md

     $ dispatch create function --image=js-deps hello1 . --handler=./hello.js

-Here, the *function* named `hello1` is created from the source file `./hello.js` using the image `js-deps` containing library packages that can be used by the *function*.
+Here, the specified directory (`.`) is used as the root for function source files, *function* named `hello1` is created from `./hello.js`, using image `js-deps` containing library packages.

 In order to create the function, **Dispatch function manager** does the following:

 1. creates (doesn’t run) a temporary container from the specified *image*
 2. copies the directory specified by the metadata label `io.dispatchframework.functionTemplate` (in our case, `/function-template`) from the container into a temporary directory
-3. copies the function source file into the same directory
+3. copies the function sources into the same directory
 4. builds the docker image from the temporary directory, using the *image* docker image as the value of `IMAGE` build argument
 5. registers the docker image as the *function* image.